Locating Your Client File, Documents, or Will

 Getting Going and Best Practice for Zoom Videoconferencing×Print PDF version Of This Guide.
 It seems like everyone has started using Zoom, the videoconferencing software.
 Lawyers are learning to use Zoom to meet remotely with clients and colleagues, courts have signed up for Zoom accounts and are now holding many “video hearings,” and litigators are even …

-Partner Compensation Structure Series—Part 7: Appendix A
+Partner Compensation Structure Series Part 7: Appendix A

-Partner Compensation Structure Series—Part 6: Eat What You Kill
+Partner Compensation Structure Series Part 6: Eat What You Kill

-The Sixth in a Series of Partner Compensation Structures: “Eat What You Kill”by Debra L. Bruce, JD, PCC×Print PDF version Of This HOW TO GUIDE.
-Print the full 7-part series here.This is the 6th article in a series of 7 discussing structures that law firms tend to adopt for partner compensation.Eat What You Kill (EWYK) …
+Maintaining a Practice |Maintaining a PracticePartner Compensation Structure Series Part 6: Eat What You KillWritten byDebra L. BruceJune 25, 2020Share this Post×Print PDF version of this guide.This is the sixth article in a series of seven discussing structures that law firms tend to adopt for partner compensation.Eat What You Kill (EWYK) Description Each lawyer’s compensation is …

 Partner Compensation Structure Series—Part 5: Modified Lockstep